2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 #### Begetting

 The first step is to preach the gospel as New Testament priests (Rom.
-15:16) to obtain the material for the building.
+15:16) to obtain material for the building.
 This is to have sinners saved and regenerated to become members of the Body of Christ.

+This is the easiest step in the God-ordained way.
+Simply to save someone, and then to leave them to die in the wilderness is not difficult.
+The true difficulty lies in raising this newborn child to adulthood through nourishing and perfecting.
+Some  good at preaching the gospel, but are unwilling to take care of the ones whom they save

 #### Nourishing